-To reduce its exposure to credit losses and to enhance the predictability of its cash flow, the Company assigns the majority of its trade accounts receivable to a commercial factor.
-The Company's factor approves customer accounts and credit lines and collects the Company's accounts receivable balances.
-Under the terms of the factoring agreement, which expires in July 2010, the factor remits payments to the Company on the average due date of each group of invoices assigned.
-If a customer fails to pay the factor on the due date, the Company is charged interest at prime less 1.0%, which was 2.25% at June 28, 2009, until payment is received.
-The Company incurred interest expense of \$16,000 and \$31,000 for the three-month periods ended June 28, 2009 and June 29, 2008, respectively, as a result of the failure of the Company's customers to pay the factor by the due date.
-The factor bears credit losses with respect to assigned accounts receivable from approved customers that are within approved credit limits.
+To reduce its exposure to credit losses and to enhance the predictability of its cash flow, the Company assigns the majority of its trade accounts receivable to CIT pursuant to factoring agreements.
+CIT approves customer accounts and credit lines and collects the Company's accounts receivable balances.
+Under the terms of the factoring agreements, which expire in July 2010, CIT remits payments to the Company on the average due date of each group of invoices assigned.
+If a customer fails to pay CIT on the due date, the Company is charged interest at prime less 1.0%, which was 2.25% at September 27, 2009, until payment is received.
+The Company incurred interest expense of \$19,000 and \$33,000 for the three-month periods ended September 27, 2009 and September 28, 2008, respectively, and \$35,000 and \$64,000 for the six-month periods ended September 27, 2009 and September 28, 2008, respectively, as a result of the failure of the Company's customers to pay CIT by the due date.
+CIT bears credit losses with respect to assigned accounts receivable from approved customers that are within approved credit limits.
 The Company bears losses resulting from returns, allowances, claims and discounts.
-The factor may at any time terminate or limit its approval of shipments to a particular customer.
-If such a termination were to occur, the Company must either assume the credit risk for shipments after the date of such termination or cease shipments to such customer.